Training Outcomes Within Your Budget!

 The Knowledge Academy’s Knowledge Pass, a prepaid voucher, adds another layer of flexibility, allowing course bookings over a 12-month period.
 Join us on a journey where education knows no bounds.

-The Knowledge Academy offers various Big Data and Analytics Training, including Data Warehousing Training, Text Mining Training, and Data Science Analytics Course.
-These courses cater to different skill levels, providing comprehensive insights into Big Data Analytics methodologies.
+The Knowledge Academy offers various Data Science Courses, including the Python Data Science Course, Data Mining Training and the Text Mining Training.
+These courses cater to different skill levels, providing comprehensive insights into Clustering in Data Mining.

-Our Data Analytics and AI blogs covers a range of topics related to PRINCE2, offering valuable resources, best practices, and industry insights.
-Whether you are a beginner or looking to advance your Project Management skills, The Knowledge Academy's diverse courses and informative blogs have you covered.
+Our Data Analytics and AI Blogs cover a range of topics related to Earned Value Management, offering valuable resources, best practices, and industry insights.
+Whether you are a beginner or looking to advance your Project Management skills, The Knowledge Academy's diverse courses and informative blogs have got you covered.

 Upcoming Data, Analytics & AI Resources Batches & Dates